rob-sessions-ezra/todo-app/README.md

-# Todo App
+# Fire App

-Welcome!
+Welcome to the Fire App!
 This is a full-stack implementation of the classic "to-do" task management app.
 It's written in ASP.NET Core (.NET 8), Entity Framework (InMemory), and React + Vite + React Query.
 See the setup directions below if you'd like to try it out.

 ## Setup